aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcp-pubsub-lite-sink.md

 -   `topics`: the source Apache Kafka topic names, divided by comma

--   `pubsublite.project`: the GCP project name where the target Google Pub/Sub is located
+-   `pubsublite.project`: the Google Cloud project name where the target Google Pub/Sub is located

 -   `pubsublite.location`: the name of the [Google Pub/Sub Lite